AtmanActive/easy-mqtt-handler-2/README.md

 # Using this tool

-The first time you start Easy MQTT Handler you will see the main application window.
+The first time you start Easy MQTT Handler 2 you will see the main application window.
 It's featuring a tabbed interface with 3 tabs, a toolbar and a statusbar.

 ## Connection tab

 ![Main Window](docs/assets/connection-tab.png)

-In the Connection Tab the user can provide the Hostname, Port, Username, Password and Topic to connect to the MQTT Broker.
+In the Connection Tab the user can provide the Hostname, Port, Username, Password and Topic to connect to the [MQTT Broker](https://www.home-assistant.io/integrations/mqtt/).
-Furthermore, you can configure Easy MQTT Handler to make use of SSL/TLS, by ticking the checkbox **Use SSL/TLS**.
+Furthermore, you can configure Easy MQTT Handler 2 to make use of SSL/TLS, by ticking the checkbox **Use SSL/TLS**.
 Although, SSL/TLS makes the setup a little bit more complicated it might still be worth it for you.
 You can configure the tool just use SSL/TLS for encryption in transit, or even for client certificate authentication.
 If you want to set this up please take a look at the [SSL/TLS Configuration](./docs/SSL.md) documentation.
 It will walk you through using